 The Windows File Shares (SMB) monitor can check the availability of file shares on a Windows server.
-If a file share is not available, the status of this monitor becomes critical and up.time sends an alert.
+If a file share is not available, the status of this monitor becomes critical and Uptime Infrastructure Monitor sends an alert.

 Configuring Windows File Shares (SMB) Monitors